Washita and Other Weird Tales

 "Goodnight, baby girl."

-Dr. Williamson spent a few moments finishing up reading his newspaper.
+Dr. Williamson called the pizzeria, then spent a few moments finishing up with his newspaper.
 He marveled at how Tiffany looked like her mother.
-He then proceeded to bed, his mind far away.
-She bore a striking resemblance to her mother.
-Sure, there was nothing wrong with the girl's outward appearance...but would her behavior also change?
+He then prepared to go to the parlor, where he would stay until Pat's rang the doorbell.
+His mind was far away.
+The girl bore a striking resemblance to her mother.
+Sure, there was nothing wrong with her outward appearance...but would her behavior also change?
 Would she turn out to be like her mother?
-The thought troubled him as he turned off his bedside lamp.
+The thought troubled him as he turned on the porch light and prepared to receive the pizza delivery person.

 See more fiction here.